A Brief History of the Marque

 The factory was dismantled by the Russians after the war and taken to East Germany where it resumed, after a fashion, the production of baby carriages.
 Other Brandendburg businessess which suffered the same fate included the Opel plant, practices echoed by Russia 70 years later during its invasion of Ukraine and other invaded or "annexed" Eastern European nations.

-* Wikipedia gives a date of 1916 for end of the first phase of motorcycle manufacturer.
+1. Wikipedia gives a date of 1916 for end of the first phase of motorcycle manufacture.
 Two other sources indicate 1912.

 If you have a query about Brennabor motorcycles, or have some information to add about these classic German machines, please contact us